Dharmaguptaka Vinaya

 Origin Story

 At that time, the World-honored One was in Vesālī, in the hall with the peaked roof near the monkey pond.
 Then the World-honored One for this reason gathered the bhikkhu sangha, and said: “From now on, I’ll lay down a precept for the bhikkhunīs, and state the 10 principles: 1.
 For the cohesion of the sangha.
 2. For the happiness of the sangha.
 3. For the comfort of the sangha.
 4. To let those without faith acquire faith.
 5. To let the faithful increase in faith.
 6. To restrain those difficult to restrain.
-7. So that those possessing shame are comfortable.
+7. So that those who are conscientious are comfortable.
 8. To eliminate present taints.
 9. To eliminate future taints.
 10. So that the true dhamma may last long.
 Someone wishing to recite the precept should recite like this:

 Final Ruling